anand-imcm/proteomics-ML-workflow/README.md

 ![GitHub release (with filter)](https://img.shields.io/github/v/release/anand-imcm/proteomics-ML-workflow)&nbsp;&nbsp;
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13378490.svg)](https://doi.org/10.5281/zenodo.13378490)&nbsp;&nbsp;

 > [!TIP]
 > To import the workflow into your Terra workspace, click on the above Dockstore badge, and select 'Terra' from the 'Launch with' widget on the Dockstore workflow page.

 ## Introduction

-This cloud-based platform integrates key algorithms, including Principal Component Analysis (PCA), Kernel PCA (KPCA), Partial Least Squares (PLS), t-SNE, and UMAP, for robust pre-processing, visualization, and dimensionality reduction.
-Incorporating state-of-the-art machine learning and deep learning methods, such as Multilayer Perceptron (MLP), Random Forest (RF), Support Vector Machine (SVM), PLS Discriminant Analysis (PLSDA), XGBoost, K-Nearest Neighbors (KNN), and Variational Autoencoder (VAE-MLP) etc., the workflow ensures comprehensive data analysis.
-SHapley Additive exPlanations (SHAP) are used to quantify the significance of identified proteins, enhancing the interpretability of results.
-Functional enrichment and protein-protein interaction (PPI) network analyses are performed, focusing on visualization, to facilitate understanding of disease mechanisms.
-This workflow advances the early diagnosis and treatment of neurodegenerative diseases by enabling the efficient identification of critical biomarkers.
+High-throughput affinity and mass-spectrometry-based proteomic studies of large clinical cohorts generate vast proteomic data and can enable rapid disease biomarker discovery.
+Here, we introduce an advanced machine learning (ML) workflow designed to streamline the ML analysis of proteomics data, thus enabling researchers to efficiently leverage sophisticated algorithms in the search for critical disease biomarkers.

+The workflow: takes proteomic data and sample labels as input, imputing missing values where necessary; pre-processes the data for ML models and optionally performs dimensionality reduction; makes available as standard a catalogue of machine learning and deep learning classification and regression models, including both well established and cutting-edge methods; calculates accuracy, sensitivity and specificity of models, enabling the evaluation and comparison of models based on these metrics; and carries out feature selection in models using SHapley Additive exPlanations (SHAP) values.
+In addition to these ML capabilities, the workflow also provides downstream modules for functional enrichment and protein-protein interaction (PPI) network analyses of feature-selected proteins.

+The workflow is implemented in Python, R and Workflow Description Language (WDL), and can be executed on a cloud-based platform for biomedical data analysis.
+Deployment in this manner provides a standardized, user-friendly interface, and ensures the reproducibility and reliability of analytical outputs.
+Furthermore, such deployment renders the workflow scalable and streamlines the analysis of large, complex proteomic data.
+This ML workflow thus represents a significant advancement, empowering researchers to efficiently explore proteomic landscapes and identify biomarkers critical for early detection and treatment of diseases.

 ## Workflow Steps